Translate Website | Traducir Sitio Web

 By making photographs of missing persons available, we seek to aid in the identification and recovery of missing persons.
 According to the National Center for Missing and Exploited Children, one in six missing children are recovered as a direct result of someone recognizing their photo and notifying authorities.
 We also offer resources on this website for locating missing persons and safeguarding your children.

 The following offers a summary of some of our programs.
-Further information is available by selecting the program categories on the right menu.
+Further information is available by selecting the program categories on the left menu.

-A searchable database of missing persons allows you to look for a missing person by name, description, county and several other categories.
+A searchable database of missing persons allows you to look for a missing person by name, description, county and several other categories which is a subset of all persons reported as missing by law enforcement in the State of California.

 The Clearinghouse provides a nationwide, toll-free hotline to receive tips on the whereabouts of missing persons.
 Call toll-free: 1-800-222-FIND (1-800-222-3463)